devonfw-tutorials/tutorial-compiler/documentation/Functions.md

 ### createFile
 #### parameter
-1. Path of the file to be create (relative path to the workspace directory)
+1. Path of the file to be created (relative path to the workspace directory)
 2. (Optional) Path of the file to get the content from.
 Relative to the playbook directory
 #### example
 createFile("cobigenexample/core/src/main/java/com/example/application/cobigenexample/customermanagement/dataaccess/api/CustomerEntity.java", "files/CustomerEntity.java")